27

 - It assists us in reducing data redundancy and locating missing data.

-- Data security is best provided by data models.
+- Data models best provide data security.

 - The physical database should be constructed using the data model, which should have sufficient detail.

-Disadvantages of Data Models
+Disadvantages of Data Models in DBMS

 - It might occasionally be challenging to comprehend the data model in the case of an extensive database.